-- Language Class (3 instructional hours per week): Native Tibetan speaking instructors teach selected points of grammar as well as expressions useful in daily life.
-From the very first day onwards the students will be introduced to the fascinating world of Tibetan grammar and Tibetan grammatical categories which are quite special (even unique).
-For example, in the Tibetan language, letters have genders, and verbs are conjugated depending on the presence or absence of volition, and whether one has direct knowledge versus inferential evidence, etc. Students memorize vocabulary lists in addition to submitting written homework.
-Students are required to learn the grammatical structures in order to be able to take two quizzes a week in which the new vocabularies and the grammar are assessed. - Conversation Partner Class (one to two hours a week): A precious 1:1 online learning session with trained native speaker.
+- Conversation Partner Class: A precious 1:1 online learning session with trained native speaker.
 This class allows the students to practice the material introduced in class as well as talk about topics of their individual interest.
 The students use as little English as possible in these hours.
 This helps the students get a real, thorough practice.
-In the meantime, they digest grammar rules and vocabularies. - Language Boost (once or twice a week in alternation with the previous two classes): These sessions are especially designed to augment language partner and grammar study classes through a variety of web-based activities.
+In the meantime, they digest grammar rules and vocabularies. - Language Boost: These sessions are especially designed to augment language partner and grammar study classes through a variety of web-based activities.
 Vocabulary reviews and sentence pattern drills revise previously introduced words and grammar structures through repeated application and usage.
 'Mill and trade' and language games are designed for students to actively utilize their language learning through online interactions with other students and teachers.